roman-dvorak/AIRDOS04/README.md

 ## Where to get it?

-AIRDOS04 is commercially available from [Universal Scientific Technologies s.r.o.](https://www.ust.cz/), write an email to sale@ust.cz.
-The device is designed as open-source hardware and software and is released under the GPLv3 license.
-The device was initially developed and maintained by [UST (Universal Scientific Technologies s.r.o.)](https://www.ust.cz) company, which sells it commercially and offers technical support.
+Purchase AIRDOS04, the open-source device designed for versatility, from [Universal Scientific Technologies s.r.o.](https://www.ust.cz).
+For sales inquiries, contact sale@ust.cz.
+Developed and maintained by UST, it comes with full commercial availability and dedicated technical support.
+The device is released under the GPLv3 license.

 ## Technical parameters